lukasleitsch/LinkAce/docs/v1/general/about.md

 As mentioned, I built LinkAce for myself.
 Therefore I will only provide limited support for the application as well as limit my work on it after all needed features are present.
 However, feature requests are always welcome and I will happily accept contributions.

+**I do not provide any paid customization or support like installation help!**